 Summer months – lots of time spent outdoors in T-shirts & vest tops

-Supplement – Viridian Liquid Vitamin D drops and virikid Vitamin D drops, which have a nice, fruity flavour (we squirt it straight under our tongues).
+Supplement – Viridian Liquid Vitamin D drops which have a nice, fruity flavour (we squirt it straight into our mouths or into smoothies/yogurt).

 Omega 3 Essential Fatty Acids

-Food – walnuts, ground linseed, chia seeds, hemp seeds, greens, rapeseed (canola) oil
+Food – walnuts, ground linseed, chia seeds, hemp seeds, greens

-Supplements – Since it’s not known how well the body converts the omega 3 in walnuts and seeds from ALA into DHA, I also like to give the family a supplement which includes DHA (derived from seaweed).
-Our current favourite is Solgar Omega Advanced Blend 2:1:1, which is lemon flavoured (and delicious mixed into smoothies and yogurts).
+Supplements – Since it’s not known how well the body converts the omega 3 in walnuts and seeds from ALA into DHA, I also like to give the family a supplement which includes DHA (derived from marine algae).
+Our current favourite is Viridian Vegan EPA & DHA – a lovely orange-tasting liquid that we squirt on smoothies, yogurts or straight into our mouths!

 In addition to these four, I also think it’s important to pay attention to Iron and ensure that we eat lots of iron-rich meals.
 Worldwide, iron deficiency is the most common nutritional disorder and affects a staggering 2 billion people.